Outbuilding Cost

 - Make your shed as versatile as possible – a children's playhouse can later be converted into a workshop or storeroom when they grow up.

-Building Regulations & Planning Permission for an Outbuilding Construction
+Building Regulations and Planning Permission for an Outbuilding Construction

-Outbuildings come under permitted development (PD) rights.
+Outbuildings fall under permitted development (PD) rights.
 If your plans exceed the size limits, or your house is in a conservation area or is a listed building, you'll need specific planning consent.

 The building's intended use is crucial when it comes to permission to build, so make sure you define how you intend to use the zone properly.